-To set the ID
+To set the device ID

-- 1 In the DAServer navigate to the device. - a Expand DAServer Manager, expand the node group, and then expand Local or the remote computer name. - b Expand the DAServer, expand Configuration, and then expand the channel. - 2 Select the device. - In the right pane, click the Parameters tab.
+- 1 In the DAServer Manager, navigate to the device. - a Expand DAServer Manager, expand the node group, and then expand Local (or the remote computer name). - b Expand the DAServer, expand Configuration, and then expand the channel. - 2 Select the device. - 3 In the right pane, click the Parameters tab.
 The tab appears with the device name followed by the word "Parameters."

-- 4 In the ID box, type the network address. - 5 Click the Save icon.
+- 4 In the ID box, enter an address. - 5 Click the Save icon.